iotexproject/iotex-core/cli/ioctl/README.md

     Available Commands:
-      account     Deal with accounts of IoTeX blockchain action      Deal with actions of IoTeX blockchain bc          Deal with block chain of IoTex blockchain help        Help about any command
+      account     Deal with accounts of IoTeX blockchain action      Deal with actions of IoTeX blockchain bc          Deal with block chain of IoTeX blockchain help        Help about any command
-      version     Print the version number of ioctl wallet      Manage keystores of IoTex blockchain
+      version     Print the version number of ioctl wallet      Manage accounts of IoTeX blockchain

     Flags:
       -h, --help   help for ioctl